Indian Inspired Spiced Vegetables

 2 TBSP Organic Maple Sugar

-1/2 stick Dairy Free Butter (4 TBSP) (Optional, can use more olive oil if it all cooks off and the mix starts to appear dry).
+4 TBSP Dairy Free Butter (Optional, can use more olive oil if it all cooks off and the mix starts to appear dry).
 If you’re soy and dairy free, make sure you’re using a soy free version such as Earth Balance Soy Free Sticks.

 Heat a large non-stick pan on high heat (425).
 Add in the olive oil, and once heated, add the potatoes, carrots, and bell pepper.
-Allow the vegetable to cook and brown, stirring occasionally.
+Allow the vegetables to cook and brown, stirring occasionally.

 While the vegetables are cooking, pre-heat your oven to 400 degrees, and line a large baking tray with parchment paper.

 After 7 minutes of cooking, add in the seasonings and maple sugar.
-If the oil that you started with has cooked off, or little remains, add another 5 T o oil, or 1/2 stick of butter.
+If the oil that you started with has cooked off, or little remains, add another 5 Tablespoons of oil, or 4 Tablespoons of butter.
 Continue to cook and stir.
 The whole pan process takes approximately 15 minutes.
 When the vegetables have browned substantially, transfer the mix to the parchment papered tray, and bake at 400 for 10 minutes.

 Here are the lovely pictures (I’m waving my hands like the ladies on The Price Is Right):